YinanTsao/LASSY/README.md

 ### tnpy Input Data

-The input data for tnpy is specified in the `init_tnpy.json` file:
+The input data for tnpy is specified in the `init_tnpy.json` file as an example:

 ```json
 {